SNtGog/phonegap-vue-template/README.md

 ## Folders

 /www folder should always be empty.
-It needed by cordova, but we don't use it.
+It needed by cordova, but we don't use it (except such files as google-services.json, GoogleService-Info.plist).

 ## [www/index.html][index-html]